-All students entering, advancing or transferring into 7th grade for the 2019-2020 school year and beyond will need proof of an adolescent whooping cough booster immunization (called “Tdap”), a second MMR, and a second Varicella for school entry.
+All students entering, advancing or transferring into 7th grade for the 2023-24 school year and beyond will need proof of an adolescent whooping cough booster immunization (called “Tdap”) and two doses of Varicella for school entry.